netdata/netdata/collectors/timex.plugin/README.md

 This plugin monitors the system kernel clock synchronization state.

-This plugin creates three charts:
+This plugin creates the following charts:

 - System clock synchronization state according to the system kernel
 - System clock status which gives the value of the `time_status` variable in the kernel